AMReX-Combustion/PeleLMeX/paper/paper.md

 PeleLMeX is intended for students, researchers and engineers interested in understanding complex combustion processes by performing high fidelity simulations.
-Although it can be used to study laminar flames, its distinctive features make it particularly attractive for studying the fine scale flame/turbulence interactions in combustion applications where AMR is necessary to tackle the large scale separation and the computational ressources available on the lastest heterogeneous exascale platform can be leveraged.
-In order to achieve energy, transport and industrial decarbonization, fuel-flexible combustion devices must be designed and deployed to accomodate hydrogen, amonia and a wide range of biofuels.
+Although it can be used to study laminar flames, its distinctive features make it particularly attractive for studying the fine scale flame/turbulence interactions in combustion applications where AMR is necessary to tackle the large scale separation and the computational resources available on the latest heterogeneous exascale platform can be leveraged.
+In order to achieve energy, transport and industrial decarbonization, fuel-flexible combustion devices must be designed and deployed to accommodate hydrogen, ammonia and a wide range of biofuels.
 In this context, PeleLMeX can prove a valuable tool to study alternative fuels combustion characteristics, flame dynamics or pollutant formation mechanisms, both in academic idealized cases [@Howarth:2023] as well as in device scale simulations [@Appukuttan:2023].